-In the off-season Rodgers, the ancient manager of the Milwaukee Brewers, had given his soul to Satan, but he was still wondering if he had done it properly.
+In the off-season, Rodgers, the ancient manager of the Milwaukee Brewers, had given his soul to Satan, but he was still wondering if he had done it properly.
 Were the rituals and incantations correct?
-He had downloaded them off the Internet, and they certainly seemed spooky enough, so he assumed that the Great Deceiver had accepted his offering and that the deal was done.
+He had downloaded them off the Internet, and they certainly seemed spooky enough, so he assumed the Great Deceiver had accepted his offering and the deal was done.
 And now he was one hit away from the success for which he had bargained.
-"I'm one hit from showing that motherfucking owner that I can still manage at 81.
+"I'm one hit from showing that motherfucking owner I can still manage at eight-one.
 That my sacrifices for a child's game mean something."

 Lerchkus, standing on third base and bracing himself for a mad dash home, wanted to win as much as anybody on his team.
 But he especially wanted to score the winning run, to run right past Martinez, who would only be able to watch from behind his catcher's mask.
 "I can't believe I ever agreed to that wife-swap thing with him," Lerchkus thought.
 "And his wasn't even that good.
 It sounded like a good idea when we were all drunk.
 And when my honey demanded double penetration, what could I do?
 And when she demanded to be lathered in peanut butter and have all three of us lick it off, what could I do?
 I was being a damn good sport.
 And now he's shacking up with both of them.
 There was no need for that."
 He continued frowning at the catcher even as a fastball popped into the man's glove for a clean strike two.